Data Definition Language (DDL)

 Example:

-CREATE LOADER json_loader(filename STRING) LANGUAGE PYTHON { import json f = open(filename) _emit.emit(json.load(f)) f.close() };
+CREATE LOADER json_loader(filename STRING) LANGUAGE PYTHON {

-For language PYTHON the Python script interpreter software must be available on the deployment server and the MonetDB server started with option: --set embedded_py=true
+Note: This command is MonetDB specific.
+For language PYTHON the Python 3 script interpreter software must be available on the deployment server and the MonetDB server started with option: --set embedded_py=true or --set embedded_py=3.
+To allow other users to invoke a user-defined loader function, you must grant the other users (or PUBLIC) EXECUTE privilege for the loader function.

-For details see: blog/monetdbpython-loader-functions
+For details see: monetdbpython-loader.

-See also: COMMENT ON LOADER GRANT PRIVILEGES DROP LOADER CREATE TABLE FROM LOADER COPY LOADER INTO FROM
+See also: COMMENT ON LOADER, GRANT PRIVILEGES, DROP LOADER, CREATE TABLE FROM LOADER, COPY LOADER INTO FROM.

-Associated system table: sys.functions where type = 7 and language > 2
+Associated system table: sys.functions where type = 7 and language > 2.

 CREATE PROCEDURE

-CREATE [ OR REPLACE ] PROCEDURE [ schema_name . ] procedure_name ( [ arg1_nm_type [ , arg2_nm_type ] [, ... ] ] ) BEGIN procedure_body END
+CREATE [ OR REPLACE ] PROCEDURE [ schema_name . ] procedure_name ( [ arg1_nm_type [ , arg2_nm_type ] [, ... ] ] )

 Define a new user-defined procedure